Keto Cucumber Salad

 First, cut the ends of each English cucumber and discard them.

-Now, fist question should I peel a cucumber for salad?
+Now, the first question, should I peel a cucumber for a salad?
 Well, that absolutely depends on your taste buds.

 For a crunchier salad, keep the skin on or half-peel the cucumbers.
 But for a softer, melt-in-your-mouth cucumber slice, peel off the cucumber entirely.

-Also, another reason why some recipes peel off the cucumbers is that some persons find the cucumber skin difficult to digest.
+Another reason why some recipes peel off the cucumbers is that some people find the cucumber skin difficult to digest.